hvtepacia11/hvtepacia11/README.md

 Hello there! 👋

-I'm Henmyr, a computer science student at Negros Oriental State University.
+I'm Henmyr, a Computer Science student at Negros Oriental State University.

 I love turning ideas into code and bringing imagination to life through technology.